modelcontextprotocol/example-remote-server/README.md

   - Check that Redis is running (`docker compose ps`)
   - Verify the token hasn't expired (tokens last 7 days)

-### "Cannot connect to MCP server"
+### "Cannot connect to MCP server" or "Connection Error - Check if your MCP server is running"
-- **Cause**: Incorrect URL or missing path
+- **Cause**: Incorrect URL format or servers not running
 - **Solution**:
-  - Use full URL: `http://localhost:3232/mcp` (not just `:3232`)
+  - Use the full URL with http:// prefix: `http://localhost:3232/mcp`
-  - Include the `/mcp` path for MCP endpoints
-  - Ensure you have a valid Bearer token in the Authorization header
+  - Ensure **both** auth and MCP servers are running (`npm run dev`)

 ### "Cannot connect to Docker daemon"
 - **Cause**: Docker/OrbStack not running
 - **Solution**: